About

 Australian pianist and composer Sophie Hutchings’ love affair with the piano began in a rather concealed manner.
 As a child she would secret herself away with only the family piano for company – quietly developing her ruminative, dreamy style which would later become her trademark.
 Although initially reserved about her music and the notion of live performance, it wasn’t until releasing her debut album Becalmed that Sophie was nudged into the public arena.

-With two nominations for the Australian Music Prize and the National Live Music Awards’ top five live instrumentalists of the year, glowing praise from MOJO, The Guardian, Wonderland and the release of eight highly acclaimed albums including ‘”Echoes in the Valley’ reaching the impressive milestone of becoming the #1 classical album in the UK in 2021, Sophie Hutchings continues her incredible journey with her new album ‘A World Outside’ out October 2023.
+She picked up her first ARIA Award, the most prestigious music award in Australia, in 2024.
+Twice nominated for the Australian Music Prize, she also won The National Live Music Awards’ top five live instrumentalists of the year.
+Hutchings has received glowing praise from critics such as MOJO, The Guardian, Clash and Wonderland, and has released eight highly acclaimed albums. including ‘Echoes in the Valley’ reaching the impressive milestone of becoming the #1 classical album in the UK in 2021.
+More recently, she completed a European tour in support of her latest album, ‘A World Outside.’
+Sophie Hutchings continues her impressive career.

-This eighth studio album is a work of spacious, hypnotic beauty, a musical travelogue inspired by a road trip through Australia’s mighty Northern Territory, beginning in tropical Darwin and going deep into the arid Red Heart.
+Her eighth studio album ‘A World Outside’ is a work of spacious, hypnotic beauty, a musical travelogue inspired by a road trip through Australia’s mighty Northern Territory, beginning in tropical Darwin and going deep into the arid Red Heart.

 An avid surfer and deep lover of the outdoors, she draws inspiration from the beauty of the natural world and the expansive landscape of her native Australia.
 She’s known for compositions that sway from the disarmingly spare and elegant to the romantic and epic – all expressing a distinct, exquisite fragility and intimacy.

-Sought after as a composer and pianist, Sophie has been involved with a number of films (most recently Baby Teeth and True Spirit), toured internationally through Japan and Europe, and opened for artists such as Olafur Arnalds, Hauschka, Federico Albanese, Lambert.
+Sought after as a composer and pianist, Sophie has been involved with a number of films (most recently Baby Teeth and True Spirit), toured internationally through Japan and Europe, and opened for artists such as Ólafur Arnalds, Hauschka, Federico Albanese and Lambert.